jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 uv run -m assignment_1.main
 ```

+### Command Line Options

-You can specify which method to use with the `--method` argument:
+You can specify which method to use with the `--method` option:
 ```bash
 # Run only histogram-based search
 uv run -m assignment_1.main --method histogram